Indiana Rep. Walorski, 2 staffers killed in head-on crash

 Also killed in the crash were Zachery Potts, 27, of Mishawaka, Indiana; Emma Thomson, 28, of Washington, D.C.; and Edith Schmucker, 56, of Nappanee, Indiana, according to the sheriff's office.

 Cummings confirmed that Potts and Thomson were members of Walorski’s congressional staff.
-Thompson was Walorski’s communications director, while Potts was her district director and the Republican chairman for northern Indiana’s St. Joseph County.
+Thomson was Walorski’s communications director, while Potts was her district director and the Republican chairman for northern Indiana’s St. Joseph County.

 Schmucker was driving the other car, according to the sheriff's office.
 The crash, which occurred in a rural area near the town of Wakarusa, is still under investigation.

-Note: This story was first published on August 3, 2022.
-It was updated on August 4, 2022, to correct details about the crash that killed Warlorski.
-The sheriff’s department now says the the SUV that Walorski was riding in crossed the center line of a highway and into oncoming traffic crashing into a car driven by Edith Schmucker, 56, of Nappanee, Indiana.
-The agency previously said it was Shcmucker’s car that crossed the center line.